 Figure 13 provides simulation results as the number of waveforms available is varied.
-These results indicate that as the number of independent waveforms available a nonmyopic policy narrows.
+These results indicate that as the number of independent waveforms available to the scheduler increase, the performance difference between a myopic policy and a nonmyopic policy narrows.
 This is largely due to the softened opportunity cost the myopic policy suffers.
 In the single waveform situation, if a region became occluded it could not be observed until the visibility for the single waveform changed.
 This puts a sharp penalty on a myopic policy.
 However, in the multiple independent waveform scenario, the penalty for myopic decision making is much less severe.
-In particular, if a region becomes occluded in waveform i, it is likely that some other waveform is still viable (i.e., the region is unoccluded to that waveform) and a myopic policy 1395 suffers little loss.
-As the number of independent waveforms available to the sensor 1396 increases, this effect is magnified until there is essentially no difference in the two 1397 policies.
-1398
+In particular, if a region becomes occluded in waveform i, it is likely that some other waveform is still viable (i.e., the region is unoccluded to that waveform) and a myopic policy suffers little loss.
+As the number of independent waveforms available to the sensor increases, this effect is magnified until there is essentially no difference in the two policies.